 10. Job Outlook For Delivery Drivers In Australia

 Posties are front-line workers who provide outstanding customer service under strict deadlines.
-They form an essential part of the businesses that operate in Transport, Accommodation, Food Services, Wholesale Trade, and Postal and Warehousing.
+They form an essential part of the businesses operating in Transport, Accommodation, Food Services, Wholesale Trade, Postal and Warehousing.

 11. How Much Does A Courier Driver Earn In Australia?

-The average delivery driver’s salary is $78,509 per year or equivalent to $25.35 per hour in Australia.
-Besides experience, the location is another important factor that determines their salary.
+The average delivery driver's salary is $78,509 annually, equivalent to $25.35 per hour in Australia.
+Besides experience, location is another critical factor that determines their salary.